tryton/tryton/trytond/doc/ref/tests.rst

    :py:class:`~doctest.DocTest` all ``*.rst`` files in ``directory``, with the module ``name`` and the ``path`` to the module file from which the doc tests are registered.
+   If a file with the same name but the extension ``.json`` exists, the test is registered for each globals defined in the JSON list.

 .. function:: suite()